wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 Packages containing many classes can be difficult to understand and use.
 If some of the classes are used infrequently or only in specific scenarios, you should move them into their own package.
 When you do this, you are helping users determine which classes they need for which use cases.
 They will find the API easier to use if they do not need to understand every single class before they can start working.

 **Exceptions:**